Sustainability

 Partnership

-Open to OEM and ecosystem partnerships
+Open to OEM and ecosystem partnerships.

 Practical electric delivery depends on the ecosystem around the vehicle.
 ShaQ Express is open to operational partnerships with electric vehicle OEMs, charging-network operators, battery-swap providers, and energy partners interested in supporting electric mobility adoption in Ghana, particularly in regions where the ecosystem is not yet in place.
 If your work touches that stack, we should be talking.